 “God, be merciful to me, the sinner.”

-In colloquial language, the tax-gatherer begged, “Don’t give me what I deserve, Lord, even though I’m the worst sinner in the room.” it’s a great place to start as we spend time with our Heavenly Father today.
+In colloquial language, the tax-gatherer begged, “Don’t give me what I deserve, Lord, even though I’m the worst sinner in the room.”
+It’s a great place to start as we spend time with our Heavenly Father today.

 “But the tax-gatherer, standing some distance away, was even unwilling to lift up his eyes to heaven, but was beating his breast, saying, ‘God, be merciful to me, the sinner!’
 I tell you, this man went down to his house justified…” Luke 18:13-14a